THIS POST MAY CONTAIN AFFILIATE LINKS. PLEASE READ OUR DISCLOSURE FOR MORE INFO.

 Last Updated on

-Nine years ago, David and I had a wonderful experience on safari in South Africa – this is well before Starry Horizons and our 6-year circumnavigation.
+Nine years ago, David and I had a wonderful experience on safari in Kruger Park in South Africa – this is well before Starry Horizons and our 6-year circumnavigation.
 We loved the safari trip, and thoroughly enjoyed spotting the big five game animals – elephants, lions, rhinos, wild buffalo….but no leopards!

 In researching Sri Lanka I was amazed to find that Sri Lanka is the best place in the world to spot leopards.
 In Africa, the leopard shares its territory with other large predators like the lion.
 African leopards spend a lot of their time up in trees, where they often drag their prey to deter scavengers.
 In Sri Lanka, however, the leopard is the apex predator and it doesn’t spend much time up in the trees.